dpabon/sistematica2015/README.md

 ## Phylogenetic Reconstruction of Mitochondria using Protein sequences##

-To use the scripts you will required the next programs:
+To use the scripts you will required the following programs:

 - [**Amphora2**](https://github.com/martinwu/AMPHORA2)
 - [**Bioperl**](http://www.bioperl.org/wiki/Main_Page)